stevenschmatz/nextjs-storybook-ts-starter/README.md

-# nextjs-ts-storybook-starter-kit
+# nextjs-storybook-ts-starter

 A starter project for Next.js projects, using Storybook, typescript, and styled-jsx.
+My preferred project starter format for web.